VictoriaWieca/motus_Zaafira_Victoria/README.md

     Server_auth->>Client: localhost:3000/index.html
     Server_motus->>Server_motus: /session
-    note right of Server_motus: store login in session Client->>Server_motus: /word
+    note right of Server_motus: store login in session Server_motus->>Server_motus: generate a new word if the date in file 'actuel.txt' is not the actual date Client->>Server_motus: /word
     Server_motus->>Client: word of today
     Client->>Client: Guessing